haihala/haihala.github.io/src/lib/posts/zombie-game.md

 WebGL to the unwashed masses.
 In the end about third of the TS code is just for getting the four input buttons to read in a nice way.

-In the end, at this simple of a step, Pixi seemed more like a hinderance than an aid.
+In the end, at this simple of a step, Pixi seemed more like a hindrance than an aid.
 It's not difficult to draw a PNG, move it, and rotate it on a canvas, so fair enough not the use case they are going for, but with a few slight exceptions, this is pretty much all that is going on in their examples /